Gertrude Jekyll: Career

+Jekyll continued to write for various gardening magazines and journals, and for Country Life, and she published her first book, Wood and Garden, in 1899.
+In 1908, she published her best-seller, Colour in the Flower Garden.
+Jekyll was also interested in traditional cottage furnishings and rural crafts, and concerned that they were disappearing.
+Her book Old West Surrey (1904) records many aspects of 19th-century country life, with over 300 photographs taken by Jekyll herself.

 Themes

-Jekyll was one half of one of the most influential and historical partnerships of the Arts and Crafts movement, thanks to her association with the English architect Edwin Lutyens, for whose projects she created numerous landscapes and who designed her home Munstead Wood, near Godalming in Surrey.
+Jekyll was one half of one of the most influential and historical partnerships of the Arts and Crafts movement, thanks to her association with the English architect Edwin Lutyens, for whose projects she created numerous landscapes.
 (In 1900, Lutyens and Jekyll's brother Herbert designed the British Pavilion for the Paris Exposition.)

 Jekyll is remembered for her outstanding designs and subtle, painterly approach to the arrangement of the gardens she created, particularly her "hardy flower borders".
 Her work is known for its radiant colour and the brush-like strokes of her plantings; it is suggested by some that the Impressionistic-style schemes may have been due to Jekyll's deteriorating eyesight, which largely put an end to her career as a painter and watercolourist.
-Her artistic ability had been evident when she was a child and she had trained as an artist.
+Her artistic ability had been evident when she was a child and she had trained as an artist, and she also collaborated with Minnie Walters Anson.